 Financial advisor representatives offer advice about such investment goals as:

 - Funding your child’s education through 529 college savings plans and other vehicles

 - Saving for retirement

 - Income planning

-The firm’s investing strategies offer exposure to various sectors including domestic, international and emerging markets.
+In addition to financial planning, the firm provides investment management services on a discretionary basis Its investing strategies offer exposure to various sectors including domestic, international and emerging markets.
 These strategies are available through the firm’s Tactical Integration Program (TIP) and Collaborative Investment Program (CIP), both of which are wrap fee.

 Belpointe Asset Management Investing Strategies

 Belpointe Asset Management engages in various model-based and computer-assisted strategies.
 Advisors, though, are free to customize as they see fit, typically combining different strategies.
 Some of the more common strategies include:

 Market Tracker (formerly Asset Class Beta): This strategy uses passively managed and index funds to create diversified portfolios targeted to goals such as estimated ate of retirement.

 Alpha Select: Seeking to outperform the S&P 500, this actively managed portfoliio uses technical analysis, quantitative research and fundamental research to select securities.
 It's focused on equities and is not tax efficient.